Vooruit (political party)

-The party was founded following the linguistic split of the Belgian Socialist Party in 1978, which also produced the Francophone Socialist Party.
+The party was founded following the linguistic split of the unitary Belgian Socialist Party in 1978, which also produced the Francophone Socialist Party.
 The Belgian Socialist Party itself consisted of former members of the Belgian Labour Party.
 From December 2011 to September 2014, the party was part of the Di Rupo Government, along with its Francophone counterpart.
 In 2020, it re-entered federal government as part of the De Croo Government.
 The party has been a part of the Flemish Government several times.